Welcome to Whiskey Run Sport Horses!

 A little bit about Whiskey Run and head trainer Jamie Heflin:

-We will never have a fixed notion of what level horses must get to or what discipline they must excel in.
+I'll never have a fixed notion of what level horses must get to or what discipline they must excel in.
 That takes all of the fun out of it!
-Instead, we bring out the horse's best attributes to find what they love and are great at.
+Instead, I bring out the horse's best attributes to find what they love and are great at.
 Every horse has potential and it's my job to let it shine!

-Our training program is fun, enjoyable and rewarding for horses!
-We train incrementally and they blossom from every session.
+My training program is fun, enjoyable and rewarding for horses!
+I train incrementally and horses blossom from every session.
 It's amazing how quickly an unhandled skittish horse turns into a trusted mount.
-When the training is done positively with correct timing, horses instantly absorb it!
+When training is positive with correct timing, horses instantly absorb it!
 You end up with a quiet, confident horse that you can do anything with!

-We are always bringing babies along.
-Most of the young horses we train are successfully shown by kids and young adults.
-Our horses, at just 4 and 5 years old, are quieter and more level-headed than many horses twice and even three times their senior.
-Our initial training focuses on the mind, exposure and getting the horse to think his way to the right answer.
+I am always bringing babies along.
+Most of the young horses I've trained are successfully shown by kids and amateurs.
+My horses, at just 4 and 5 years old, are quieter and more level-headed than most horses twice and even three times their senior.
+My initial training focuses on the mind, exposure and getting the horse to think his way to the right answer.
 Outside miles always come before the arena work.

 About the trainer, Jamie Heflin: